 Beyond the Track Event, members can step up to the similar but competitive Time Trials events, (and in other parts of the country, Hillclimbs).
 Rules are somewhat more liberal than in Track Events, such as passing in corners is allowed but still with a wave-by.
 Midwest Division’s Time Trials Championship involves events usually run in conjunction with Road Races, or can be stand-alone events.
 Drivers get a practice session and a series of timed competitive sessions to set their fastest lap.
 Each competitive session is a separate event in the championship.
 Time Trials drivers can aspire to the Time Trials National Championship in late September in Bowling Green, KY.

-Regions also put on road races at the seven tracks within MiDiv - Worldwide Technology Raceway, (St. Louis), Hallett Motor Racing Circuit (Tulsa), Heartland Motorsports Park (Topeka), Memphis International Raceway (Millington, TN), Raceway Park of the Midlands (Pacific Junction, IA - south of Omaha), Motorsports Park Hastings (Mid-Nebraska), and Iowa Speedway (Newton).
+Regions also put on road races at the eight tracks within MiDiv - Worldwide Technology Raceway, (St. Louis), Hallett Motor Racing Circuit (Tulsa), Heartland Motorsports Park (Topeka), Memphis International Raceway (Millington, TN), Raceway Park of the Midlands (Pacific Junction, IA - south of Omaha), Motorsports Park Hastings (Mid-Nebraska), Iowa Speedway (Newton), and Ozarks International Raceway (north of Springfield, MO).
 Races are conducted either by individual Regions or jointly with neighboring Regions, but championship competition is done on a Divisional level.
 Current point standings for the MidAm Championship, MiDiv’s road racing series, can be found elsewhere on this website.
 Drivers start out with a Novice Permit and soon progress to a Full Competition License.
-Drivers compete for the MidAm Championships in more than three dozen classes ranging from Spec Miata to Formula Atlantic, including the classes eligible to qualify for The Runoffs, the SCCA National Championships, held each year at tracks such as Road America, Mid-Ohio, Laguna Seca, Daytona International Speedway and Indianapolis Motor Speedway.
+Drivers compete for the MidAm Championships in more than three dozen classes ranging from Spec Miata to Formula Atlantic, including the classes eligible to qualify for The Runoffs, the SCCA National Championships, held each year at tracks such as Road America, Mid-Ohio, Laguna Seca, Virginia International Raceway and Indianapolis Motor Speedway.
 Any SCCA competition license, including a Novice Permit, qualifies a driver to compete for the Mid-Am Championship.
 The Midwest Division schedule includes Super Tour, Majors and Regional Races, all of which score in the MidAm Championship.
 The Majors and Super Tour also score in the Mid-States Conference, comprising the Midwest and Rocky Mountain Divisions.
 Paths to qualify for the Runoffs can include Super Tour or Majors points standings, or a combination of events within the MidAm Championship.

 Getting started in SCCA does not require any special car preparation or, in many cases, even membership.
 Just find your local region, check its schedule of Solo, RallyCross, or RoadRally events, and show up driving whatever is in your driveway.
 "Every car is a sports car . sometime," says one of our MiDiv Regions.
 If you're not a member, they'll sell you a Weekend Membership on the spot.
 Full Membership, of course, has its benefits.
 A most obvious one is SportsCar Magazine, sent to every member.
 Some benefits are less obvious but more valuable such as the qualification to compete for Divisional and National championships and the SCCA insurance program, which provides an increased level of participant accident coverage as much as $5 million.
 But mostly, in SCCA you will forge friendships and discover a camaraderie that for most of us is the No. 1 reason for being a member.
 It has become an SCCA maxim that "You come for the cars, you stay for the people."